Professional

 12.1.
 Export Compliance

-The services and other technology Systems X makes available, and derivatives thereof may be subject to e United States and other jurisdictions’ export laws and regulations.
+The Services and other technology that Systems X makes available, and derivatives thereof, may be subject to the export laws and regulations of the United States and other jurisdictions.
 Each party represents that it is not named on any U.S. government denied-party list.
-Customer shall not permit Users to access or use any of the services in a U.S. embargoed country or violate any U.S. export law or regulation.
+Customer shall not permit Users to access or use any of the Services in a U.S. embargoed country or violate any U.S. export law or regulation.

 12.2.
 Employee Solicitation

-While this services agreement is in effect and for one (1) year thereafter, Customer shall not, directly or indirectly, solicit for employment or engage (whether as an employee, independent contractor, or consultant) any Systems X employee or subcontractor who was involved in providing the services.
-An employee’s or subcontractor’s response to a general, non-targeted advertisement for employment shall not be deemed a solicitation for this services agreement.
+While this Services Agreement is in effect and for two (2) years thereafter, Customer shall not, directly or indirectly, solicit for employment or engage (whether as an employee, independent contractor, or consultant) any Systems X employee or subcontractor who was directly involved in providing the Services.
+An employee’s or subcontractor’s response to a general, non-targeted advertisement for employment shall not be deemed a solicitation under this Services Agreement.

 12.3.
 Survival